PirateCool/Idealist/README.md

 I generated this app using Le Wagon Template to jumpstart a project.
 It include postgresql, bootstrap, jquery, nokogiri, simple_form and a lot more.

-## You can check The Form App on Heroku!!
+## You can check Idealist Heroku!!
 https://idealist-thp.herokuapp.com/

 ### Call me for corrections